ensostudio/yii2-save-relations-behavior/README.md

  *     ]
  * ];
  */
-$project->loadRelations(Yii::$app->request->post());
+$project->loadRelationsForSave(Yii::$app->request->post());
 ```

 You can even further simplify the process by adding the `SaveRelationsTrait` to your model.
-In that case, a call to the `load()` method will also automatically trigger a call to the `loadRelations()` method by using the same data, so you basically won't have to change your controllers.
+In that case, a call to the `load()` method will also automatically trigger a call to the `loadRelationsForSave()` method by using the same data, so you basically won't have to change your controllers.

 The `relationKeyName` property can be used to decide how the relations data will be retrieved from the data parameter.